Search Results for

 • Platform Attestation is confirmed by comparing the TPM module's Endorsement Key Serial Number against the System Serial Number and Motherboard Serial numbers.

-The direct platform components validation compares the snapshot of the platform component data taken during manufacturing with the snapshot taken at the first boot.
+The direct platform components validation compares the snapshot of the platform component data taken during manufacturing at the ODM's factory with the snapshot taken at the first boot.
 It answers the question: "Is the platform that arrived at the customer the same as the one that shipped from the ODM's factory?"
-Any changes in the Direct Platform Data from the ODM to the Customer is flagged.
+Any changes in the Direct Platform Data from the ODM to the Customer are flagged.

 Graphic of the Direct platform components validation process.